-1) Full Papers no shorter than 2,000 words, excluding references.
+1) Full Papers of around 4,000-8,000 words, excluding references.
 These papers will be circulated in advance to the participants at the workshop and will be allocated longer slots in the schedule.

 2) Developmental Papers/Presentations.
 Please submit an abstract of c.250 words, excluding references.

-We also welcome expressions of interest to organize panels around specific topics; roundtables; debates; technical panels; and PechaKucha sessions (short presentations).
+We also welcome expressions of interest to organize panels around specific topics; roundtables; debates; or technical / methodological panels.

 We particularly encourage PhD students and those who have not attended the MHRG before to submit.
 The MHRG is a supportive and developmental environment for the presentation of research.